ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Refresh Token Implementation: Approaches, Best Practices, Pros, and Cons - <a href="https://medium.com/@megablazikenabhishek/refresh-token-implementation-approaches-best-practices-pros-and-cons-efb955e67627" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why is MediaQuery.sizeOf(context) faster than MediaQuery.of(context).size ? - <a href="https://medium.com/@firunath/why-is-mediaquery-sizeof-context-faster-than-mediaquery-of-context-size-e0f0fe6444f6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Megablazikenabhishek`**
+✍️ **posted by `Firdous nath`**

-<blockquote>In this blog we will discuss what are Refresh token, Why are they useful and What are the different approaches with Pros and Cons.
-This is…</blockquote>
+<blockquote>In Flutter MediaQuery.sizeOf is designed to be a more concise and optimized approach for accessing screen size compared to…</blockquote>

 <h3>2.
-Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elye - A One Eye Dev By His Grace`**

-<blockquote>Experience Shared Based On A Decade In Mobile development</blockquote>

-<h3>3.
-Flutter Vs React Native : Performance Benchmarks you can’t miss ! 🔥⚡️ - <a href="https://medium.com/@nateshmbhat/flutter-vs-react-native-performance-benchmarks-you-cant-miss-️-2e31905df9b4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Natesh Bhat`**

-<blockquote>Enough Talk !
-Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

-<h3>4.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Google Cloud - Community`**

 <blockquote>You’ve just landed in a new city, hotel booked, bags dropped, and ready to explore.
 But where to go first?
 That trendy coffee shop…</blockquote>

+<h3>3.
+The End of Singleton?
+Why Swift Actors Are the Future of iOS Development - <a href="https://medium.com/ios-swift-lab/the-end-of-singleton-why-swift-6-actors-are-the-future-of-ios-development-bbbe8501ee8f" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `iOS Swift Lab`**

+<blockquote>The Singleton pattern is one of the most widely used design patterns in software engineering, especially in iOS development with Swift…</blockquote>

+<h3>4.
+Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pairs Engineering`**

+<blockquote>I’m John Estropia from Eureka’s Mobile Platforms team.
+This article is posted as the 7th entry for the 2024 Pairs Engineering Advent…</blockquote>

 <h3>5.
-Enable Composable Views Sharing Across Modules Without Dependency Constraint - <a href="https://medium.com/mobile-app-development-publication/enable-composable-views-sharing-across-modules-without-dependency-constraint-a7290257d987" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile App Development Publication`**
+✍️ **posted by `Elye - A One Eye Dev By His Grace`**

-<blockquote>An Aligned Autonomy Scaling Mobile Development Approach</blockquote>
+<blockquote>Experience Shared Based On A Decade In Mobile development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Vulkan 1.4: Faster App Loads, Less Stutter and Less Memory Usage — Host Image Copy Is a Game… - <a href="https://medium.com/androiddevelopers/vulkan-1-4-faster-app-loads-less-stutter-and-less-memory-usage-host-image-copy-is-a-game-53c57e531f5d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shared Element Transition in Jetpack Compose - <a href="https://medium.com/simform-engineering/shared-element-transition-in-jetpack-compose-ad77ba202e49" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Android Developers`**
+✍️ **posted by `Simform Engineering`**

-<blockquote>Android games can leverage Vulkan 1.4’s Host Image Copy to reduce stutter, speed up loading times, and optimize memory.</blockquote>
+<blockquote>Seamless smooth transition between composables</blockquote>

 <h3>2.
 Screenshot testing in Jetpack Compose - <a href="https://medium.com/proandroiddev/screenshot-testing-in-jetpack-compose-bbed440ea19a" target="_blank" rel="noopener noreferrer">link</a></h3>